tankery/auto-life/README.md

 ## Installation

-Clone this repo and add `bin` folder to your path, example:
+Clone this repo and add this folder to your path, example:

 ``` shell
 PATH_AUTO_LIFE=~/.auto-life